 As another resource for health providers, the CDC will host a Clinician Outreach and Communication Activity (COCA) conference call tomorrow (Aug 5) on what US hospitals need to know to prepare for EVD.
 The 1-hour call is at 2:00 pm (Eastern time), and presenters include Barbara Knust, DVM, MPH, an epidemiologist with the division of high consequence pathogens and pathology at the CDC's National Center for Emerging and Zoonotic Infectious Diseases (NCEZID) and David Kuhar, MD, a medical officer with the division of healthcare quality promotion at the CDC's NCEZID.

-In other developments, the scope of the outbreak continued to expand, with the detection of a travel-linked case in Morocco and an announcement by Nigerian health officials that a doctor who treated its first travel-linked case is now sick with the disease.
+In other developments, the scope of the outbreak continued to expand, with an announcement by Nigerian health officials that a doctor who treated its first travel-linked case is now sick with the disease.

-Morocco's detection of its first travel-related EVD case comes just a week after Nigeria detected its first case, in a Liberian government worker with US ties who died from EVD after he arrived in Lagos.
+Nigeria detected its first case a week ago, in a Liberian government worker with US ties who died from EVD after he arrived in Lagos.
 The WHO called that Nigerian case a significant development in West Africa's EVD outbreak.

 Nigeria's health minister Onyebuchi Chukwu said EVD has been detected in one of the doctors who treated the country's first patient, Agence France-Presse (AFP) reported today.
 He said 70 people who were contacts of the Liberian patient are being monitored, and that of eight people who are in quarantine, three show symptoms of the disease.